There are two primary uses of this program:

 In years 1-10, approximately 10% of the actual IUL premium is paid by the client (the fixed annual budget that is equal to the 20-year term premiums).
 The remaining policy premium is financed and the interest is accrued.
 This is not a “free insurance program,” for the client is paying approximately 10% of the annual premium out-of-pocket via the fixed budget.

 In years 11-20 (after the 10-pay policy premium funding has ended), the client continues to pay the same fixed annual outlay, however this outlay is used to pay down the principal loan balance.
-The interest due on the principal loan balance continues to be accrued.
+In some cases, the client contributions can be limited to years 1-10, depending on the age/health/net-worth of the client.
+The interest due on the principal loan balance continues to be accrued until the third-party lender loan is paid off from the policy value.

 There will always be an outside collateral requirement in this program (typically for the first 8-10 years of the third party loan), and the client is required to sign a personal guaranty on the loan.
 Different lenders on our platform will require different forms of collateral.
 Some will require liquid collateral to be housed with them, whether such collateral be marketable securities or cash, and other lenders will take a collateral assignment against the funds that remain with another institution or surrender values of another in-force policy.